Orthodontics Emergency in Richmond

 - Irritations and General Soreness.
 After getting your traditional braces installed, it is normal to feel a degree of tenderness to the bite.
 It is only natural that you feel your teeth a bit loose and a minor soreness when you bite on food.
 Your lips and cheeks may also get irritated at first.
 Try rinsing your mouth with warm saltwater and applying some relief wax on the braces to avoid further irritation.

-When Will You Need Professional Help For Your Orthodontics Emergency in Richmond
+When Will You Need Professional Help For Your Emergency Orthodontic Treatment in Richmond

 We remind patients that they should expect some discomfort during the initial stages of their treatment.